-- Change red meat for healthier meats, like poultry or seafood.
+- Swap out red meat for healthier meats, like poultry or seafood

-- Reduce portion size: if you are cooking a meal that includes meat, like pasta Bolognese, you can add less meat and more vegetables and tomato sauce.
-The taste will be the same, but your consumption of meat will be reduced.
+- Reduce your portion size of meat: If you’re cooking a meal that includes meat, like pasta bolognese, you can add less meat and more vegetables and tomato sauce.
+The taste will be nearly the same, but your consumption of meat will be reduced

 - You can reduce your meat intake to just a few days per week, or you can even start eating meat once a week, or every two weeks